 About Me

-My debut picture book, Bernie Thinks in Boxes, was gifted to all Victorian school starters in 2025 through the wonderful 2025 Victorian Government Prep Bag initiative.
-It was also named a CBCA Notable Picture Book.
+In a wonderful, ‘pinch-me’ sort of moment, my CBCA Notable debut picture book, Bernie Thinks in Boxes, was gifted to all Victorian school starters through the 2025 Victorian Government Prep Bag initiative.
+My next book, Train of Thought, is out now.

 Q&A